Pesticides in Your Community

 - Pesticides may be used in public parks, or along roads and rights-of-way to control weeds or other pests.

-- If you live in a farm community, pesticides may be used in local agriculture.
+- If you live in a farm community, pesticides may be used in local agriculture or in urban agriculture.

 - Your neighbors may use pesticides to control weeds or insects in their yards.